ElectrifyPro/cas-rs/README.md

 `cas-rs` is an opinionated computer algebra system written in Rust, made for use with [CalcBot](https://discord.com/application-directory/674457690646249472/).
 It is currently in a very early stage of development.

+See below for a guide on the REPL and some code examples.

 # Features

 - Robust expression parser and evaluator with very human-friendly output